dglcinc/wafapps/README.md

 * **wafnav/lens.py**: commands to format pipe-delimited or XLSX output for a designated workload and lens

 #### Caveats:
 * `Questionnaire.py` is a convenience to allow the use of a formatted XLS to collect input from the customer more simply than with a web app or other contrivance, and then load it back into AWS.
-Some "limitations" are as follows:
+Limitations are as follows:
     * The XLS dump and load script relies on hidden columns and defined numeric positions for question_id and choice_id to get the parameters for the load command.
 If you change the column order or the number of columns, you'll break the script.
     * The script also assumes that the choices are grouped to the corresponding question.
 If you sort the rows differently you'll break the script.
 * Since you're running these tools from the command line, boto3 is using the AWS context you have set up for the CLI tools.
 Make sure the account, region, etc. is what you expect before running.